Destinations Greece The Peloponnese

 30 min from Nafplio

-The Bronze Age citadel — Lion Gate, the cyclopean walls, the Treasury of Atreus tholos tomb, the museum on-site with the (replica) golden mask of Agamemnon (the original is in Athens).
+The Bronze Age citadel: the Lion Gate, the cyclopean walls, the Treasury of Atreus tholos tomb, and the on-site museum with the replica golden mask of Agamemnon (the original is in Athens).
 30 minutes from Nafplio.
-Go at 8 — by 10 the coaches arrive and the photographs become impossible.
+Go at 8, because by 10 the coaches arrive and the photographs turn impossible.

 €12 · pre-9 a.m.